christophsk/fast-rake/README.md

 # `fast-rake`

-`fast-rake` is library for keyword extraction built to efficiently process large collections of text.
+`fast-rake` is library for unsupervised keyword extraction built to efficiently process large collections of text.
 The performance gains derive from using optimized regular expressions for stop words and a few Python-specific optimizations.